aasimohyeah/100-days-of-ML-code/Log.md

 ## 1 August 2018

 **Task done: Started 'Learn Pandas' course from codecademy.**
-**Remarks: Topics learnt- Introduction of pandas, learnt about DataFrame, creating a DataFrame, operations on row and column in DataFrame, inspecting a dataframe, isin command, .**
+**Remarks: Topics learnt- Introduction of pandas, learnt about DataFrame, creating a DataFrame, operations on row and column in DataFrame, inspecting a dataframe, isin command, commands for operating on csv files in pandas .**

 # Day 4
 ## 2 August 2018